 Which kinds of organisms are capable of performing cysteine biosynthesis?

-Which proteins found in organisms of the kind ‘Bos Taurus have the capability of methionine ?
+Which proteins found in organisms of the kind ‘Bos Taurus have the capability of methionine biosynthesis?

 CQs were selected to provide examples that explore entity types expres- sed in data, like phenotypes, proteins, molecules and biological processes from several organisms.
 To avoid biased judgements, the grounding pro- cess is assessed by means of description logics classification and retrieval of content from the axioms generated.
 This is possible as CQs are rendered as DL queries and submitted to the final ontology.

+Methodology for evaluation of scalability

+Scalability is evaluated by artificially increasing the size of the ontology by the factors f \in {3, 10, 30, and 100}.
+This is done by programmatically creating new classes suffixed by i \in {1... f}.
+Tangledness of these experimental ontologies is guaranteed by random assignment of i in the axioms.

 Results